Vampiracus/vampiracus/README.md

 #### Finding effective algorithms is hard, but fun.

-Developing frontend for projects not only offers unordinary problems but also lets one care about the end user, create nice user-friendly UIs and improve UX.
+Developing frontend for projects not only offers unordinary problems but also lets one care about the end user, create nice user-friendly and accessible UIs and improve UX.
 That is why I am into it

 ### 🛠 Tools and languages
-- React, Redux
+- React, Redux, Next.JS
-- HTML, CSS (SCSS), JavaScript
+- HTML, CSS (SCSS), JavaScript, TypeSctipt
-- TypeScript
+- Vite
-- Linters (ESLint, StyleLint)
+- Linters (ESLint, StyleLint, PostCSS)
+- Jest, Testplane (a.k.a.
+Hermione)
 - Node.JS
+- Nginx
 - SQL (MySQL, PostgreSQL)
 - C++, Python